mousebrains/RocklandAPI/README.md

 To list existing projects use:
 `./Rockland.py --debug project list`

 This code has only been tested on a MacOS system, so far.
-Jesse found that this works python 3.10 but not 3.8.
+Jesse found that this works with python 3.10 but not 3.8.